wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 124 Compulsory cancellation or suspension of registration

-*   (1) Subject to the provisions of this section, the Registrar, with the approval of the Minister, may cancel or suspend the registration of a society if he is satisfied---
+*   (1) Subject to the provisions of this section, the Registrar, with the approval of the Minister, may cancel or suspend the registration of a society if he or she is satisfied---

     *   (a) that a certificate of incorporation has been obtained for the society by fraud or mistake; or